Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-In the transient response of `Output` when the disturbance ends, it is observed that with the saturation block, there is a larger negative overshoot and slower convergence to 0 compared to the case without the saturation block.
-This is because the integrator continues to integrate error caused by the disturbance.
+In the transient response of `Output`, when the disturbance ends it is observed that with the saturation block, there is a larger negative overshoot and slower convergence to 0 compared to the case without the saturation block.
+This is because the integrator continues to integrate error caused by the disturbance despite its accumulate value not resulting in changes to the manipulated variable.

 ## Anti-Windup Techniques